top of page

 Restricting access to calibration settings

-Access to edit calibration and therapy (CPM) settings is restricted through an access code known only to HCPs.
-This measure safeguards patients from mishaps and prevents tampering with the device.
+Access to edit calibration and therapy (CPM) settings is restricted to HCPs through an access code.
+This measure safeguards patients from mishaps and prevents tampering with the device

 conclusion image.png